-Some people may find themselves drinking or using substances more to cope with anxiety, negativity, stress and our changing environment.
+Some people may have found themselves drinking or using substances more to cope with anxiety, negativity, stress and our changing environment.

-To help people stay as safe as possible, you’ll find a range of helpful information and links from this page.
+It’s important to keep staying as safe as possible, even with the vaccination rollout in Australia.
+Here you’ll find a range of helpful information and links from this page.

 Also, remember to check back in to health.gov.au for the latest updates and information around COVID-19 from the Australian Government.

-Find out the six signs that home isolation could be impacting your drinking and try the quick Drinking Calculator to find out how your drinking measures up.
+Find out the six signs that home isolation could have impacted your drinking and try the quick Drinking Calculator to find out how your drinking measures up.

-With schools closed and families self-isolating together at home there are new challenges to consider if you or a family member is using alcohol or other drugs.
+With families at home more often and children learning from home, there are new challenges to consider if you or a family member is using alcohol or other drugs.

 For people with a dependence on drugs, reduced supply and limited access to drugs could lead to people substituting the type of drug they use, changing their patterns of use, or forcing people into withdrawal.

-Health services are essential services and will not shut amid the coronavirus crisis.
+Health services are essential services and will not shut during periods of coronavirus restrictions.
 This includes needle and syringe programs, safe-injecting facilities and pharmacotherapy.